 You can make as large a batch as you wish.
 My only caution is that it takes time to mash the potatoes in batches and they will gradually begin cooling.
 This will not result in the best puree.

 What to serve with Loaded Mashed Potatoes?

-These loaded mashed potatoes were part of my Thanksgiving Menu 2022, but they would be equally delightful all year round!
+These loaded mashed potatoes can be a flavorful part of an easy Thanksgiving dinner, but they would be equally delightful all year round!
 Serve as a side dish with a small salad and my foolproof rosemary chicken.
 They are also divine with mustard crusted pork chops.
 The mustard cuts the richness of the potatoes for a perfect pairing.

 Loaded Mashed Potatoes